NVIDIA/NVFlare/docs/quickstart.rst

   ----------------------------------------------------------------------------
   Done [1752 usecs] 2022-05-24 12:49:20.921073

-Here, we will simply submit the hello-monai job for execution:
+Here, we will simply submit the hello-pt-tb job for execution:
 .. code-block:: shell
-  > submit_job hello-monai
+  > submit_job hello-pt-tb

 Now you can verify that the job has been submitted and clients started with